alukosdev/ccsp/reference/glossary.md

 !!!
 The auditor does not provide an opinion; rather, the entities or third parties form their own conclusions based on the report.
 !!!
+==- Analytical Artificial Intelligence
+Solely cognitive-based, focusing on a system-s ability to analyze past data and make future decisions.
 ==- Annualized Loss Expectancy (ALE)
 The annualized loss expectancy is a product of the yearly estimate for the exploit (ARO) and the loss in value of an asset after an SLE.
 `ALE = SLE * ARO`